 The most well-known genes linked to breast and ovarian cancer are BRCA1 and BRCA2.

-Together, mutations on these two genes account for 5 to 10 percent of all breast cancers and 15 percent of all ovarian cancers.
+Together, mutations on these for 5 to 10 percent of all breast cancers and 15 percent of all ovarian cancers.

 Women who inherit a mutation on either BRCA gene have approximately a 17 to 44 percent chance of developing ovarian cancer and a 69 to 72 percent chance of developing breast cancer over their lifetime.